HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 The Starport staff - for continuing a community that provides a fun place for discussing Freelancer and other space games with like-minded people.

-The original Lancers Reactor staff - for, back in the day, starting a community that has grown some of the most ambitious modding projects I have ever seen for games.
+The original Lancers Reactor staff - for, back in the day, starting a community that has grown some of the most ambitious modding projects I have ever seen for video games.

 Everyone in the 88 Flak community - for being awesome.
 Seriously.
 Their never-ending effort and limitless imagination makes Flak one of the best projects I've ever worked on.
 I could not waste a better hour of gaming time (not just Freelancer) than with these folks; thanks guys. =D